Oakland’s Own Juan Toscano-Anderson Makes His Dubs Debut

 Now living this childhood dream, Toscano-Anderson returned to Chase Center not as someone on the preseason roster contending for a spot, but as a Golden State Warrior.
 He became the first Warriors Basketball Camp alumni to play for the Dubs, and the third product of the camps to play in the NBA.

-“Now that I have this opportunity to play for the Warriors what I play to do is just be me: be a great teammate, be the hardest playing guy on the floor, whatever it takes to win.
+“Now that I have this opportunity to play for the Warriors what I plan to do is just be me: be a great teammate, be the hardest playing guy on the floor, whatever it takes to win.
 I’m all about winning.
 I just want to contribute to my team’s success,” he said.

 “I never thought in a million years I’d be playing for the Warriors, let alone in the NBA, but it’s exciting for myself, for my family, for my friends, and for the people of Oakland.”